Modi government amends rules to allow Adani to sell Bangladesh-bound power within India

 The Adani Group said that the move would help increase the overall availability of electricity in India.

 However, Adani Power’s electricity exports to Bangladesh have long been at the centre of controversy, with experts contending that it entails Dhaka buying power at exorbitantly high prices.
+The Opposition parties in Bangladesh have also criticised the arrangement, calling it an “extremely uneven deal signed with an ulterior motive”.

-The Adani Group firm sells power to the neighbouring country under an agreement signed in 2017.
+The Adani Group firm sells power to the neighbouring country under an agreement signed in 2017 when the Sheikh Hasina-led Awami League government was in power in Dhaka.
+The memorandum of understanding between the Adani Group and Dhaka was signed in August 2015, shortly after Prime Minister Narendra Modi visited Bangladesh.

+The Opposition parties in India have questioned whether Modi was directly involved in the deal between the Adani Group and the Bangladesh government.

 Last year, however, the Bangladesh Power Development Board wrote to the company seeking that the agreement be revised.

 While there was no official statement on the revisions sought, an unidentified official had told Bangladeshi news agency UNB that the high prices were the point of contention.